-When a zone generates an alarm, the alarm will be recorded in the system's Alarm Memory.
+Alarms generated when the system is armed are recorded in the system's memory.
 To display the zones that went into alarm, enter [][3].
-The "System" light will FLASH, and the zones that went into alarm will be displayed on the flashing Zone Lights.
+The System light will flash, and the zones that went into alarm will be displayed on the flashing zone lights.
+Note that the alarm memory will be cleared the next time the system is armed.